rjournal/rjtools/cran-comments.md

 - Fixed (persistent) error reported by CRAN maintainers.
+- Note the new maintainer, r-journal-technical@r-project.org

 ## Test environment

-Checks made using the GitHub Actions rhub.yml with details at https://github.com/rjournal/rjtools/actions/runs/17480905231.
+Checks made using the GitHub Actions rhub.yml with details at https://github.com/rjournal/rjtools/actions/runs/17626750210.

 Passes checks for